EHB-MCT/assignment-2-TuurVanBergen/docs/DATAFLOW.md

 ## **Dataflow**

-**High-Level Overview:**
+### **High-Level Overview:**

 1. **Frontend:**

    - The user fills out a form with details such as track title, artist, album, etc.
    - Input data is managed using React state (`useState`) and a custom hook (`useMusicForm`).
+   - Tracks are dynamically fetched and displayed when navigating to the visualization page using a custom hook (`useFetchTracks`).

 2. **Backend:**

    - Data submitted from the frontend is sent to the backend via a POST request.
    - The backend validates the data using Mongoose schema validators before storing it in the MongoDB database.
+   - Tracks are fetched from the database and sent to the frontend via GET requests.

 3. **Output:**

-   - Stored data can be fetched via GET requests for visualization or further processing.
+   - Fetched data is used for visualization or further processing on the frontend.

 ---